wikiepeidia/NATRO-MACRO-MOD/README.md

 created despealtely by claude 3.7 from coplot github

 announce puffshrrom so you will not forget.

+14. Variable fider
+python script to indentify hidden variables.
+As such if you want to set this variable, you will highly need to macro in Onedrive.

 <a name="DISCORD"><h2>🗨️🗣️ DISCORD</h2></a>
 [**Join us on Discord!**][discord-link]